-- Mutual respect: At the end of the day, if there is no mutual respect among staff, team members will never believe that their culture is one worth contributing to.
-Although conflict occurs within a healthy workplace, mutual respect is essential to allowing a culture to grow and thrive.
+- Mutual respect: At the end of the day, if there is no respect among staff, team members will never believe their culture is one worth contributing to.
+Although conflict occurs in a healthy workplace, mutual respect is essential to allowing a culture to grow and thrive.

-- Individual and team trust: Trust is an attribute that flows throughout the entire corpus of the organization.
+- Individual and team trust: Trust is an attribute that flows throughout the entire organization.
 When it is strong and healthy, there is no limit to your company’s potential.
 When trust is waning, your chances at establishing a great company culture decreases a little every day.

 - Communication: Good communication is essential within an organization.
 The definition of strong organizational communication needs to come from your employees, not your leadership team.

-- Decision making: Allowing some decision making channels to run through non-leadership managed committees is a great indicator that the management team trusts the capability and expertise of their teams.
-This practice promotes team ownership and directly feeds into a cultural building exercise the employees deeply appreciate.
+- Decision-making: Allowing some decision-making channels to run through non-leadership committees is a great indicator that the management team trusts the capability and expertise of the teams.
+This practice promotes team ownership and directly feeds into a cultural building exercise employees deeply appreciate.

 - Goals/strategies: Allowing team members into the strategic planning process, at least at the goal-setting level of planning, sends the message that you value their input.

-- Adaptability: This includes being able to handle revolving markets, competition, and other business-threatening demands in addition to quickly pivoting to meet changing employee needs.
+- Adaptability: This includes handling revolving markets, competition, and other business-threatening demands in addition to quickly pivoting to meet changing employee needs.

 - Teamwork: It is difficult to imagine a great company culture that does not promote inclusive teamwork.
 Your organization should avoid placing people in silos and prioritize an inclusive atmosphere where all departments and employees work together.

-- Employee engagement: To promote engagement, you have to focus on motivating and inspiring your team members (who are your greatest asset) to be a part of your organization.
+- Employee engagement: To promote engagement, you have to focus on motivating and inspiring your team members (your greatest asset) to be part of your organization.
 Learning what makes them tick is essential.

-- Learning opportunities: Cost-effective, perhaps external, growth opportunities are essential to maintain if you are to be considered an employer who truly engages their multigenerational workforce.
+- Learning opportunities: Cost-effective growth opportunities are essential to maintain to be considered an employer who truly engages a multigenerational workforce.

-- Meaning/Purpose: Beyond the employee’s paycheck, healthcare benefits, and vacation time, the attribute that your employees desire more than anything is purpose.
-They want to know that the role that they play in your organization matters significantly.
+- Meaning/purpose: Beyond the employee’s paycheck, healthcare benefits, and vacation time, the attribute that your employees desire more than anything is purpose.
+They want to know that the role they play in your organization matters significantly.

 - Safety: Physical safety, like for construction companies, and job security are important to employees.
 It’s your job to convince your team members that they are safe, valued, and cared for.

-- Leadership team approachability: Nothing says, “we are in this together,” than when the newest team member with no seniority whatsoever can walk into an executive team member’s office and speak his or her mind respectfully.
+- Leadership team approachability: Nothing says “we are in this together” more than when the newest team member can walk into an executive team member’s office and speak their mind respectfully.